Leading Fleets Award

 EMD has been recognized as a top-50 green fleet for five consecutive years.
 Read more...

 Attained CLEANFleet Certification (CFC) in 2016 through the Coalition for Green Fleet Management.
 The CFC is a national program to certify both private and public fleet operations as energy efficient and environmentally responsible.
 Read more…

 Recognized as a Fleet Masters Operation in 2016 by the Government Fleet Management Alliance (GFMA).
 The GFMA created the Fleet Masters Operation Award to recognize fleet operations that are considered to be exceptional in their industry.
 This is the highest level of achievement that a fleet can reach within the program.
 Read more…

 Certified Fleet Management Operation

-During 2015, EMD became a Certified Fleet Management Operation with the Government Fleet Management Alliance.
+During 2015, EMD became a Certified Fleet Management Operation (CFMO) with the Government Management Alliance (EMD recertified as a CFMO in 2018).
 The CFMO process has helped EMD improve its effectiveness, competitiveness and efficiency.
 At the core of the certification are eight foundation categories: 1) staffing and productivity; 2) company and employee goals, mission statement and business plan; 3) parts inventory management; 4) replacement policy and financial program; 5) fleet utilization management; 6) fleet policy and procedures documentation; 7) preventive maintenance program; and, 8) customer service and level of support.
 Read more...

 Certified Public Fleet Professional